OMR-Research/muscima-pp/README.md

 object does not map well onto the musical concept of a “note” with a pitch, duration, amplitude, and timbre.
 Instead of defining graphical note objects, we define relationships between notation primitives, so that the musical notes can be deterministically reconstructed.
-Notehead primitives (notehead-full, notehead-empty, and their grace note counterparts) should provide a 1:1 interface to major notation semantics representations such as MusicXML or MEI.
+Notehead primitives (noteheadFull, notehead-empty, and their grace note counterparts) should provide a 1:1 interface to major notation semantics representations such as MusicXML or MEI.